 Highlighting the positive outcomes with the work people do realigns them with their collective purpose, often a stronger driver than compensation.
 This is critical to employee engagement.

 Title: Director and Chief of Staff, Strategy, and Culture Transformation at Hewlett Packard Enterprise.

 Translation: “We’re willing to listen for change.”

-This title highlights the organization’s awareness that company dynamics are always changing.
+This title highlights the organization’s awareness that company dynamics and employee engagement are always changing.
 It says the rules are open to adjusting, because we have to be nimble to thrive.